AI is disrupting the business world as we know it.

 An AI system can search through enormous databases to generate more leads.
 The AI would start by looking for characteristics that define the ideal customer based on a business’s current leads and customers; marketers can help at this stage, refining the criteria for which the AI looks for.

-Subsequently, the AI will look for individuals or entities that have these characteristics and recommend them as potential leads.
+Subsequently, the AI will look for individuals or entities with these characteristics and recommend them as potential leads.

 As for the large databases from which the leads will be generated, AI systems have plenty of options.
 For starters, an AI tool could have its database with plenty of contacts in it.